Batum’s block lifts France over Doncic, Slovenia 90-89

 Doncic had the third triple-double in Olympic men’s history: 16 points, 10 rebounds and 18 assists.
 But it wasn’t quite enough, and Slovenia fell to 17-1 all-time when he’s in the national team colors.

+”I don’t think we played great but we were there,” Doncic said, sporting an ice pack on his wrist postgame. ”We had the last chance and we didn’t make it.”

-He may be good as gold one day, but not yet.
-France will play the United States on Saturday (11:30 a.m. local time in Japan, 10:30 p.m.
-Friday EST) to decide the gold medal at the Tokyo Games.
-France has been this far at an Olympics only once — losing to the Americans in the title game at the 2000 Sydney Games.
+He may be an Olympic champion one day, but not yet.
+France has been this far at an Olympics only twice before – losing to the Americans in the title games at the 2000 Sydney Games and 1948 London Games.
+Slovenia will play Australia for the bronze on Saturday night, the winner getting what will be the first men’s basketball medal in their country’s history.

-They’ve won the last two meetings with the U.S., first in the quarterfinals at the Basketball World Cup in 2019, then to open group play in Tokyo.
+”Probably one of the best blocks I’ve seen,” said France center Rudy Gobert – perhaps the best shot-blocker in the world these days. ”Being able to grind for 40 minutes and win an Olympic game on that block, it’s just amazing.
+This is why you play the game.
+This is why you work hard, why you sacrifice time from your families, to come here and try to accomplish something and be part of those moments.”

 Mike Tobey scored 23 for Slovenia, which got 17 from Prepelic.